-As at December 29, 2019, the Principal Shareholders hold 70.7% of the total issued and outstanding shares and have 98.1% of the voting control attached to all the shares.
+As at December 27, 2020, the Principal Shareholders hold 70.7% of the total issued and outstanding shares and have 98.2% of the voting control attached to all the shares.
 Cara Holdings holds 22.6% of the total issued and outstanding shares, representing 36.5% voting control.
 Fairfax holds 48.1% of the total issued and outstanding shares, representing 61.7% voting control.
-During the 52 weeks ended December 29, 2019, Fairfax sold 1,411,335 Subordinate Voting Shares under the SIB in order to purchase an equal number of Multiple Voting Shares from Cara Holdings.
-Fairfax's voting interest and equity ownership increased as a result of this exchange in combination with less voting shares outstanding overall after the SIB.
-Under the SIB, Cara Holdings participated and tendered 341,460 Multiple Voting Shares.
-These Multiple Voting Shares were converted into Subordinate Voting Shares on a one-for one basis immediately prior to the completion of the SIB.

-During 52 weeks ended December 29, 2019, the Company paid a dividend of \$0.4484 per share (52 weeks ended December 30, 2018 - \$0.4272 per share) on the Subordinate and Multiple Voting Shares of which Fairfax received \$12.2 million (52 weeks ended December 30, 2018 - \$11.6 million) and Cara Holdings received \$6.3 million (52 weeks ended December 30, 2018 - \$6.2 million), respectively.
+During the 52 weeks ended December 27, 2020, the Company paid a dividend of \$0.1177 per share (52 weeks ended December 29, 2019 - \$0.4484 per share) on the Subordinate and Multiple Voting Shares, which represents the dividend paid in the first quarter of 2020.
+The Company did not pay additional dividends in the remainder of 2020.
+During the 52 weeks ended December 27, 2020, Fairfax received \$3.2 million (52 weeks ended December 29, 2019 - \$12.2 million) and Cara Holdings received \$1.5 million (52 weeks ended December 29, 2019 - \$6.3 million), respectively.

 Fairfax and the Company are parties to a Shared Services and Purchasing Agreement.
 Under this agreement, Fairfax is authorized to enter into negotiations on behalf of the Company (and Fairfax associated restaurant companies) to source shared services and purchasing arrangements for any aspect of Recipe's operations, including food and beverages, information technology, payment processing, marketing and advertising or other logistics.
-There were no transactions under this agreement for 52 weeks ended December 29, 2019 and December 30, 2018.
+There were no transactions under this agreement for 52 weeks ended December 27, 2020 and December 29, 2019.